LibrariesHacked/librarieshacked.github.io/_posts/2023-08-05-plr-technical-consultation.md

 On 28th June 2023 the DCMS published a [Consultation on technical amendments to the Public Lending Right Scheme](https://www.gov.uk/government/consultations/consultation-on-technical-amendments-to-the-public-lending-right-scheme-2023/consultation-on-technical-amendments-to-the-public-lending-right-scheme-2023).
 If you need an introduction to how PLR works, try the [Public Lending Right](https://blog.librarydata.uk/public-lending-right/) post on this blog.

 The consultation runs until 6 August 2023.
-It proposes two amendments:
+It proposes two changes.

 > 1. Amend the Scheme so that it is less prescriptive regarding designation of sampling points, enabling the British Library to increase the sample size with the option to move to collecting comprehensive loans data from all library authorities in the UK.
 > 2. Remove the requirement, in certain circumstances, for an application for registration of a posthumously eligible book to be made by the deceased author’s personal representatives.
 This means a person registering books for the first time after inheriting from a deceased author may not need to have a solicitor/executor involved in making the application, providing for a more efficient and less burdensome administration process.